Michael Flynn Left The Trump White House This Week. Here's How That Happened

 Kellyanne Conway tells MSNBC that Flynn "does enjoy the full confidence of the president."

-Later in the day, press secretary Sean Spicer says that Trump is "evaluating the situation" regarding Flynn.
+Later in the day, Spicer says that Trump is "evaluating the situation" regarding Flynn.

-That night, Michael Flynn resigns as national security adviser.
+That night, Flynn resigns as national security adviser.
 In a statement, he admits accidental wrongdoing:

 "Unfortunately, because of the fast pace of events, I inadvertently briefed the Vice President Elect and others with incomplete information regarding my phone calls with the Russian Ambassador.
 I have sincerely apologized to the President and the Vice President, and they have accepted my apology."

 The White House announces that retired Lt.
-General Joseph Keith Kellogg Jr. will be acting national security adviser.
+Gen. Joseph Keith Kellogg Jr. will be acting national security adviser.

 Feb.
 14, 2017

-Two Trump transition officials confirm to NPR that Flynn did talk to Kislyak on Dec.
-29.

-Sean Spicer says that 17 days prior, White House Counsel Donald McGahn had told the president that Flynn had been wrong when he told Pence he hadn't discussed sanctions with Kislyak, as reported by the New York Times.
+Spicer says that 17 days prior, White House Counsel Donald McGahn had told the president that Flynn had been wrong when he told Pence he hadn't discussed sanctions with Kislyak, as reported by the New York Times.

 At a press briefing, Spicer says of the resignation, "We got to a point not based on a legal issue, but based on a trust issue," adding that Trump was "concerned that Gen. Flynn had misled the vice president and others."

-Politico reports that there's still more to come on the Flynn story, according to the ranking member of the House Intelligence committee:
+Politico reports that there's still more to come on the Flynn story, according to the ranking member of the House Intelligence Committee:

 "Rep. Adam Schiff (D-Calif.) told House Democrats Tuesday that the recent revelations about former National Security Adviser Mike Flynn's conversations with the Russians are only the beginning, and more information will surface in the coming days, according to multiple sources in a closed party meeting."

-Senate Majority Leader Mitch McConnell indicates that the Senate Intelligence Committee will investigate Flynn's contacts with Russian officials, and Sen. Roy Blunt, R-Mo., a member of the intelligence committee says Flynn should meet with the committee "very soon."
+Senate Majority Leader Mitch McConnell indicates that the Senate Intelligence Committee will investigate Flynn's contacts with Russian officials, and Sen. Roy Blunt, R-Mo., a member of the intelligence committee, says Flynn should meet with the committee "very soon."

-With reporting from Barbara Van Woerkom.
+With reporting from Barbara Van Woerkom